- USB - Rugged - Portable - Affordable - ascii Programmable

 - Includes data logging and graphing software

-- Now with Synchronous ultichannel capability - up to 127 channels
+- Now with Synchronous multichannel capability - up to 127 channels

-But the 9103 is not limited to applications that involve measuring electron or ion current in vacuum.
+The 9103 USB Picoammeter is not limited to applications that involve measuring electron or ion current in vacuum.
 If you need to measure low pA to low mA DC current for any application, the RBD 9103 may be exactly the current measurement device that you need.
 Any meter can display current, but the capability to graph current vs. time or another variable is what sets the 9013 apart from the competition.
-The next release of the Actuel data logging software included with the 9103 will include a new sync feature which enables multiple 9103s to measure, record and graph current from multiple devices while applying the same bias voltage to all of the devices - up to 127 channels!
+The latest release of our Actuel data logging software includes a new sync feature which enables multiple 9103s to measure, record and graph current - up to a total of 127 9103s at the same time!

 Replace your old meter and bias box with a state of the art USB 9103 Picoammeter!

 The 9103 is the perfect replacement for the Keithley 485.
 Still using your Keithley 485 autoranging picoammeter ?
 Here is a link to the user manual.
 The 485 was a great meter in it's day, which is why we modeled our 9103 after it!